Chief, IRS Criminal Investigation

-The Chief, Internal Revenue Service, Criminal Investigation, abbreviated as Chief, IRS-CI or Chief, CI or simply Chief, is the head and chief executive of Internal Revenue Service, Criminal Investigation (IRS-CI), the United States' federal law enforcement agency responsible for investigating potential criminal violations of the U.S. Internal Revenue Code and related financial crimes.
+The chief, Internal Revenue Service, Criminal Investigation, abbreviated as chief, IRS-CI or chief, CI or simply chief, is the head and chief executive of Internal Revenue Service, Criminal Investigation (IRS-CI), the United States' federal law enforcement agency responsible for investigating potential criminal violations of the U.S. Internal Revenue Code and related financial crimes.
 Criminal Investigation is a division of the Internal Revenue Service, which in turn is a bureau within the United States Department of the Treasury.
-The Chief is the highest ranking executive within IRS-CI and reports to the Deputy Commissioner for Services and Enforcement of the Internal Revenue Service.
+The chief is the highest ranking executive within IRS-CI and reports to the deputy commissioner for services and enforcement of the Internal Revenue Service.

-The Chief is appointed by the Commissioner of Internal Revenue and oversees a worldwide staff of approximately 3,300 CI employees, including approximately 2,200 special agents who investigate and assist in the prosecution of criminal tax, money laundering, public corruption, cyber, ID theft, narcotics, terrorist-financing and Bank Secrecy Act related crime cases.
+The chief is appointed by the commissioner of internal revenue and oversees a worldwide staff of approximately 3,300 CI employees, including approximately 2,200 special agents who investigate and assist in the prosecution of criminal tax, money laundering, public corruption, cyber, ID theft, narcotics, terrorist-financing and Bank Secrecy Act related crime cases.

-The current Chief is Jim Lee since October 1, 2020.
-He was the Deputy Chief to former Chief Don Fort, who retired on September 30, 2020 having served in the position since June 2017.
-Shortly after the announcement of Fort's retirement, the Internal Revenue Service announced that Lee would be the new Chief of the agency.
+The current Cchief is Guy Fico since April 1, 2024.
+He was the deputy chief to former chief Jim Lee, who retired on March 31, 2024 having served in the position since October 2020.
+Shortly after the announcement of Lee's retirement, the Internal Revenue Service announced that Ficco would be the new chief of the agency.

 Powers and duties

-The powers and duties of the Chief are spelled out in the Internal Revenue Manual, Part 1, Chapter 1, Section 19.
+The powers and duties of the chief are spelled out in the Internal Revenue Manual, Part 1, Chapter 1, Section 19.

-(1) The Chief is responsible for the full range of planning, managing, directing, and executing the worldwide activities of CI.
-The Chief together with the Deputy Chief, directly supervises the Directors of the HQ offices, as well as the Area Directors, Field Operations.
+(1) The chief is responsible for the full range of planning, managing, directing, and executing the worldwide activities of CI.
+The chief together with the deputy chief, directly supervises the Ddrectors of the HQ offices, as well as the area directors, field operations.

 (2) The Office of the Chief includes the following sections: